 - Work with team to plan and facilitate tenant education housing workshops and engagement with the larger community.

-- Develop household budget and assist in connecting families to financial services and working in partnership with PPL Financial Coaches.
+- Develop a household budget and assist in connecting families to financial services and working in partnership with PPL Financial Coaches.

 - Attend staff and partner meetings as identified.

-- A devotion and ability to build close relationships with families, and the ability to motivate them through positive interviewing, feedback and reinforcement
+- A devotion and ability to build close relationships with families, and the ability to motivate them through positive interviewing, feedback, and reinforcement.

 - Knowledge of Twin Cities’ housing affordable housing programs preferred.

-- Knowledge of north Minneapolis and the ability to develop and maintain strong relationships with NAZ families
+- Knowledge of North Minneapolis and the ability to develop and maintain strong relationships with NAZ families.

 - Possess strong time management and documentation skills as well as written and verbal communication skills.